This country-specific Q&A provides an overview to intellectual property law in Switzerland.

 Do third parties have the right to take part in or comment on the registration process?

-No, third parties have no right to take part in or comment on the registration process.
-Once a registration has been granted, third parties can then assert their rights (see below section E).
+Third parties do not have the right to take part in or comment on the registration process.
+However, they can assert their rights once the registration has been published.

 What (if any) steps can the applicant take if registration is refused?